 Behind the Scenes/Trivia: This was the 31st episode aired, but the 30th one made.
 Alright, first of all the title.
 So, as a psychotherapist myself I can shed a little light and say that schizoid personality disorder is a psychiatric condition in which a person has a lifelong pattern of indifference to others and social isolation.
 They typically appear aloof and detached, avoid social activities that involve any emotional intimacy and don’t want or enjoy close relationships, even with family members.
 If Graves were my patient he would not be diagnosable with it given his desire for Kareen and his outright jealousy of Picard regarding her.
 That’s my two cents.
 It turns out the title was originally taken from an episode of The Prisoner, because the star of that show was originally supposed to play Graves.

 That quote that Picard has is one from one of Shakespeare’s sonnets.
 In a scene that was removed, at the end of the episode Data was supposed to have a bald head like Picard since the Riker-like beard didn’t work.
 Thank goodness they took that out.
 Since this is also the trivia section, this is the only TNG episode where nobody on the away team is 100% human–think about it.
 And remember the Vulcan Dr. Solar because the actress playing her, Suzie Plakson, goes on to play Worf’s Klingon love interest K’Ehleyr later in this very same season!
 She’ll go on to appear in a few more Trek episodes and have a decent movie career too.
 If you keep track of these things Barbara Alyn Woods went on to play on the TV show Honey I Shrunk the Kids and later on One Tree Hill as Nathan’s mother.
+Finally, if you want a shot-by-shot reveal of all the images Data/Graves sees during the psychologist test Deanna administers, click here.

 Missable/Unmissable?
 Missable, but fairly enjoyable to watch due to the character of Graves and Spiner’s performance.
 The next episode is pretty terrible, wow the second season is not off to a great start.